 Royal Mail has provided Encoders to enable customers to generate 4-state Mailmark barcodes.
-Our encoders will create a string of D, A, F & T characters which when printed using a new font (called the '4state Jack 1 barcode' font available at www.royalmail.com/mailmark) appear as Descender, Ascender, Full and Track bars.
+Our encoders will create a string of D, A, F & T characters which when printed using a new font (called the '4state Jack 1 barcode' font) that appears as Descender.
+Ascender, Full and Track bars.

 There are various user scenarios that will require encoders.
-Royal Mail has provided User Guides relating to each of the Encoders.
+Royal Mail has provided User Guides relating to each of the Encoders and the font.